PBearson/Get-Started-With-ESP32-OTA/README.md

 # Get Started With ESP32 OTA

 This page is intended to guide users through the OTA procedure for the ESP32.
-All referenced projects come from the [ESP-IDF OTA examples directory](https://github.com/espressif/esp-idf/tree/master/examples/system/ota).
+All referenced projects come from the [ESP-IDF OTA examples directory](https://github.com/espressif/esp-idf/tree/master/examples/system/ota), with the exception of Hello World, which can be found [here](https://github.com/espressif/esp-idf/tree/master/examples/get-started/hello_world).
 The assumption is that you have set up ESP-IDF to version 4.* (e.g., 4.2).
-If for some reason, the latest version of the projects do not

 ## Introduction